 Below are the steps in applying for B.C. and Canada student loans if you are a full-time student.

-- 1 Choose the post-secondary school you want to attend, and determine the study period (registration period) for which you need funding.
+- 2 Choose the post-secondary school you want to attend and determine the study period (registration period) for which you need funding.

-- 4 Complete and submit the online StudentAid BC application form by registering for a StudentAid BC dashboard account.
-You can also check your application status from your dashboard.
+You can check your application status from your dashboard.
 StudentAid BC will process your application within six weeks and notify you of the outcome on your dashboard account.

 The latest you can apply for full-time student loans is 6 weeks before your study program ends as long you have provided all the required documentation.